 Let me also point out that for me it’s not about saving the world or single-handedly changing an industry.
 I’m not naive.

 It’s about making personal choices that feel right and supporting what you want to see more of in the world.
 It’s not all or nothing.
-Little changes, even some of the time, count.#Sustainablefashion is not about saving the world or single-handedly changing an industry.
+Little changes, even some of the time, count.
+You can start wherever you are.#Sustainablefashion is not about saving the world or single-handedly changing an industry.
 It's about making choices that feel right + supporting what you want to see more of in the world.
 Little changes, even some of the time, count.Click To Tweet

 Also, I’m not here to shame anyone for their choices or force people to care about something I feel strongly about.
 I know sustainable fashion isn’t for everyone.
 Making people feel bad isn’t a way to get people to see what you see, so this post isn’t about that.
 It’s about education and showing you something that means something to me in the hopes that maybe you’ll find value in it too.